 To get started with your free Technicolor CineStyle picture setting for your Canon DSLR, you’ll need to head on over to this link, but keep things tabbed for the rest of the article.
 After arriving, you’ll have to register with Technicolor.
 However, since I didn’t see anything that mentioned taking ownership of your firstborn (though I’m sure there are some of you who would be okay with that), it shouldn’t be a problem.

-Following the directions as stated in the included PDF, go ahead and install the picture setting to your camera.
+Following the directions, go ahead and install the picture setting to your camera.
 However, even after you have installed it, there are a couple of tips that you should know.
 The first one is that you should typically use an ISO that goes in increments of 160 (but 100 is okay in some cases, such as with the Canon t3i).
 The second is that you should set your sharpness to 0, your contrast to -4, your saturation to -2, and your color tone to 0.

 Why You Should Use It